taylorthurlow/transparent-twitter/README.md

 6. Run the Rails server using: `bundle exec rails server`
 7. Use the app at `http://localhost:3000/`

-### Deploying to a 3rd party:
+### Deploying to a 3rd party
 Deploying to a 3rd party service like Heroku is generally as simple as configuring the aforementioned environment variables through the provided web configuration interface, also ensuring that the service is set to use PostgreSQL as the database.
+Your mileage may vary.